br007/gpt_tools/README.md

 # gpt_tools
-* For openAIBashAssistant.sh, create an alias to your source for easier usability
+* For openAIBashAssistant.sh, create a temp or permanent alias to your source for easier usability
-  * e.g. alias bashgpt=/your/directory/path/openAIBashAssistant.sh
+  * e.g. alias bashgpt='/your/directory/path/openAIBashAssistant.sh'